kmichailg/Outward-DE-NewGamePlus/release-assets/README.md

 Ported and maintained version of the New Game+ by Kek | Kekasi

+## DISCLAIMER: Still undergoing tests, install at your own risk!

 ### Original Description
 Credit to Sinai for his tools, IggyTheMad for the icon, and everyone in the Outward Modding Discord for their help.